d-evran/d-evran/README.md

+Hi there 👋

-- 👋 Hi, I'm Didem
+I'm Didem Evran

-- ⚡ I'm full-time chemical engineer with master degree
+- 🎓 I'm full-time chemical engineer with master degree
 - 🌱 Now I'm changing my career to IT
-- 🔭 I’m currently doing a full stack development course and learning c#, html, css, js
+- 💻 I’m currently doing a full stack development course and learning C#,ASP.Net MVC, MsSQL, HTML, CSS, JavaScript, Bootstrap...
-- 👯 I’m interested in flutter, react-native, mobil app development 😄
+- 👯 I’m interested in Web Development and Mobil App Development 📱
+- 🔎 Looking for a job as Trainee or Jr. Full Stack Developer